mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ![spring-aop-diagram.jpg](https://i.loli.net/2019/05/20/5ce25f018b90c60842.jpg)

 ## How does Spring solve (implement) a cross cutting concern?

 Spring uses proxy objects to implement the method invocation interception part of AOP.
 Such proxy objects wrap the original Spring bean and intercepts method invocations as specified by the set of pointcuts defined by the cross cutting concern.

+## Which are the limitations of the two proxy-types?

 **Two proxy techniques:**